XebiaLabs lands $100 million Series B led by Susquehanna Growth Equity and Accel

 Xebia has actually been around for 10 years, so perhaps this isn’t a typical Series B round you might see for a young startup.
 The company actually launched in 2008 before DevOps, the idea that you divide the tasks of developer and operations into a distinct set of responsibilities, was on the radar of most companies, especially the large organizations that Xebia services today.

 As the company brings on new customers, it will need to expand not just engineering, but also customer support.
-With 140 employees spread across several offices in US, EU and India, you can be sure they will expanding that number with tne new money.Featured Image: Getty Images
+With 140 employees spread across several offices in US, EU and India, you can be sure they will expanding that number with the new money.Featured Image: Getty Images

 0